 Pierre Jean GonzalezCo-Founder | Co-Partner

 Pierre Jean Gonzalez is a stage, film and television actor, director, and producer.
-He is also an advocate for Latinx and LGBTQ+ visibility and inclusion.
+He is also an advocate for Latine and LGBTQ+ visibility and inclusion.
+Pierre is a co-founder of DominiRican Productions with his fiancé Cedric Leiba Jr and together with Cedric, a co-producer for the revival of The Wiz on Broadway.
+Pierre and Cedric were also investors in the Tony Award winning Broadway revival of Topdog/Underdog.

-Pierre is currently portraying the role of Alexander Hamilton in the national tour of Hamilton.
+Pierre is currently portraying the role of Alexander Hamilton in the U.S. national tour of Hamilton.
 In March 2020 Pierre was set to debut in the lead role and the entire run was postponed due to the Covid pandemic.
 On August 24, 2021 Pierre made his debut as Alexander Hamilton in the resumed national tour of Hamilton, beginning in Atlanta and he continues in the role.
+Pierre’s most recent film roles include Rafa in Barrio Boy and Hustler in Playland.

-Pierre was recently named Best Actor at the Philadelphia Theater Critics Awards.
-Broadway World reviewed his performance writing “Pierre Jean Gonzalez as Alexander Hamilton brought a self-assuredness and intensity to the role, often a grounding presence on stage as the controlled chaos of the ensemble swirled around him.
+Broadway World reviewed his performance in Hamilton writing “Pierre Jean Gonzalez as Alexander Hamilton brought a self-assuredness and intensity to the role, often a grounding presence on stage as the controlled chaos of the ensemble swirled around him.
 While Lin-Manuel Miranda’s original incarnation of Alexander Hamilton exploded with the lovably awkward, overexcited energy of the smartest kid in class, Gonzalez gave off the feeling as Alexander Hamilton that he could, and would, fight anyone, not just in a battle of wits, but in a physical one as well, and win.
 It was as if his Hamilton was thinking, ‘Who has time for humor when there is so much to prove to the world?’”

-Pierre founded DominiRican Productions in 2020 with his fiancé, fellow actor, Cedric Leiba Jr out of a need to see more Afro-Latinx and Queer representation behind and in front of the camera.
+Pierre founded DominiRican Productions, a film production company, in 2020 with his fiancé, fellow actor, Cedric Leiba Jr with a mission to see more Afro-Latine and Queer representation behind and in front of the camera.

-The Advocate selected Cedric and Pierre as “Champions of Pride 2021” in recognition of their mission with DominiRican Productions to create opportunities for Afro-Latinx and Indigenous Latinx representation in TV and film in the rooms making the casting decisions, in the writers’ rooms, on-screen and in the director’s chair.
+In addition to being Production Videographers for Roundabout Theatre Company and Pregones/PRTT, DominiRican Productions has been recognized with numerous awards for the scripts and films they have developed, directed and produced in their New Works Program.
+The Advocate selected Cedric and Pierre as “Champions of Pride” in recognition of their mission with DominiRican Productions to create opportunities for Afro-Latine and Indigenous Latine representation in TV and film in the rooms making the casting decisions, in the writers’ rooms, on-screen and in the director’s chair.

 Pierre received his BFA in Acting from Rutgers University’s Mason Gross School of the Arts.
 Pierre was born in the Bronx and continues to make NYC his home.